 Parents often become aware of PEA's when their child's school has observed that the student may have cognitive issues, learning disabilities and/or other social behavioral issues and recommends or requests an official assessment.
-People have different strengths and weaknesses; a psychoeducational assessment identifies those strengths and weaknesses, and the results of an assessment will create a learning plan to best support an individuals goals in school and life.
-A psych-ed assessment is administered by a Registered Psychologist, and they use standardized tests, observations, interviews, and school records to develop a complete perspective of an individuals academic and cognitive abilities.
-The process and timeline is illustrated in What You Can Expect.
+People have different strengths and weaknesses; a psychoeducational assessment identifies those strengths and weaknesses, and the results of an assessment will create a learning plan to best support an individual's goals in school and life.
+A psych-ed assessment is administered by a Registered Psychologist, and they use standardized tests, observations, interviews, and school records to develop a complete perspective of an individual's academic and cognitive abilities.

 Early Intervention with a Psychoeducational Assessment

 Children who have a history of delays with early development are more likely to struggle with learning when they are school aged.
-Did your child exhibited early language delays, such as developing speech after the age of 3 years; or had fine motor delays, such as reluctant to colour, difficulty with using scissors, tying shoe laces or doing up buttons; or was always on the go or seemed to have difficulty paying attention even for short periods of time.
+Did your child exhibit early language delays, such as developing speech after the age of 3 years; or have fine motor delays, such as reluctance to colour, difficulty with using scissors, tying shoe laces or doing up buttons; or were they always on the go or seeming to have difficulty paying attention even for short periods of time.

 When might you consider having a psychoeducational assessment completed?

 Your child could benefit from a psychoeducational assessment if they struggled to learn letter names or letter sounds, if they had speech difficulties, if they struggled to learn numbers, if printing numbers and letters was difficult, or if there were difficulties in learning the names of shapes or colours.
 Teachers may also note that your child needs more time to meet curriculum expectations, your child needed one to one assistance to complete work, your child was not paying attention when the lesson was taught, or they needed more space around them so as not to disturb their neighbours.